mazrc/angular-library/README.md

 c.
 Add the component to our entry file.
 d.
 Rebuild our library after we make changes to it.
 e.
 Use the new component in our application

+6. Publish to npm
+a.
+Signup with npm
+b. npm login <- use your credentials
+c. npm publish ./dist/objex-lib/objex-lib-<version>.tgz